transprogrammer/rodhaj/docs/index.rst

 Contributing
 ------------

-If you would like to contribute to Rodhaj, please read the guides below.
+If you would like to contribute to Rodhaj, please read the guide below.

 - :doc:`dev-guide/index`